 What method can I pay by?

 In the first instance, you can make your deposit either online (by card), or you can call our office and we can take your payment over the phone.
-Final Balance becomes due at the six weeks prior to arrival point.
-At this stage there are various options open to you.
-You can pay by Bank Transfer, or you can send us a cheque.
-Alternatively, you can call us and we can take a card payment over the phone - Credit Card payments are subject to a 2.5% Handling Fee, whereas there is no extra charge for Debit Card payments.
+Final Balance becomes due at the six weeks (eight weeks - for group bookings larger than 6 persons, or Camping Backpackers) prior to arrival point and can be made by Bank Transfer - our account details are included with your invoice sent out in your Booking Pack.

 What happens after I pay my Deposit?

 This is the point when we start putting your Itinerary together.
 Once it's been set up, we then send out your 'Booking Pack'.
-Included with your Booking Pack, will be your 'Outline Itinerary' (stating the type and location of your Accommodations), a 'Map', a 'Guidebook', a recommended 'Kit List' and 'Advice on Time & Distance'.
+Included with your Booking Pack, will be your 'Outline Itinerary' (stating the type and location of your Accommodations), a 'Map', a 'Guidebook' (with III, IV, or V Denarii bookings), a recommended 'Kit List' and 'Advice on Time & Distance'.

 What happens after I pay my Final Balance?